OPM/ResInsight/docs/WellLogsAndPlots.md

 Well log plots can be created in several ways:

-1. Right-click a wellpath or a simulation well, either in the **Project Tree** or in the 3D-view.
+1. Right-click a well path or a simulation well, either in the **Project Tree** or in the 3D-view.
    Select **New Well Log Extraction Curve**.
    A new plot with a single **Track** and a **Curve** is created.
 The curve is setup to match the selected Well trajectory, active case, and result.